siavvasm/github-login-hook/README.md

 If you try to deploy the Github Login Hook through Eclipse Liferay IDE do not use the *"github_secrets.json"* file found inside the docroot folder.
 Instead navigate to your Eclipse home directory and create the folder path "webapps/github-login-hook".
 Inside this folder place the *"github_secrets.json"* file containing your Github OAuth application's secrets as presented in [Section C](#configuration).

+<h2 id="download">Direct Download</h2>

+If you don't want to pass through the compilation phase, you can download the .lpkg file directly from the [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/80377152).
+Alternatively, you may download the equivalent .war file from the this dropbox [link](https://www.dropbox.com/s/xwlbm9y7lc6p9sm/github-login-hook-1.0.0.0.war?dl=0).
+Subsequently, you can deploy the .lpkg or the .war file to your Liferay Portal instance by following one of the first two possible ways described in [Section A](#installation) of this README file.

 ## Important Points